This Week's Finds in Mathematical Physics (1-50): March 5, 1993

 Kauffman and Saleur (the latter a physicist) come up with another algebraic formulation of the 4-color theorem in terms of the Temperley--Lieb algebra.
 The Temperley--Lieb algebra \(TL_n\) is a cute algebra with generators \(e_1, \ldots, e_{n-1}\) and relations that depend on a constant \(d\) called the ``loop value'':

 The point of it becomes clear if we draw the \(e_i\) as tangles on \(n\) strands.
 Let's take \(n = 3\) to keep life simple.
 Then \(e_1\) is while \(e_2\) is In general, \(e_i\) ``folds over'' the \(i\)th and \((i+1)\)st strands.
-Note that if we square \(e_i\) we get a loop --- e.g., \(e_1\) squared is Here we are using the usual product of tangles (see the article \href{http://math.ucr.edu/home/baez/tangles.html}{``tangles''} in the collection of my expository posts, which can be obtained in a manner described at the end of this post).
+Note that if we square \(e_i\) we get a loop --- e.g., \(e_1\) squared is Here we are using the usual product of tangles (see my webpage \href{http://math.ucr.edu/home/baez/tangles.html}{``tangles''}).
 Now the rule in Temperley--Lieb land is that we can get rid of a loop if we multiply by the loop value \(d\); that is, the loop ``equals'' \(d\).
 So \(e_1\) squared is just \(d\) times which --- since we are doing topology --- is the same as \(e_1\).
 That's why \(e_i^2 = de_i\).

 The other relations are even more obvious.
 For example, \(e_1 e_2 e_1\) is just which, since we are doing topology, is just \(e_1\)!
 Similarly, \(e_2 e_1 e_2 = e_1\), and \(e_i\) and \(e_j\) commute if they are far enough away to keep from running into each other.